 Publication: Lokesh Siddhu, Amit Mishra, and Virendra Singh.
 "Operand Isolation with Reduced Overhead for Low Power Datapath Design," VLSI Design and 2014 13th International Conference on Embedded Systems, 2014 27th International Conference on.
 IEEE, 2014.

-I have been regularly reviewing papers for the following forums: ASPDAC, CODES+ISSS, DAC, ESL, ISLPED, IPDPS, TPDS, TCAD, VDAT, VLSID.
+I have been frequently reviewing papers for the following forums: ASPDAC, CODES+ISSS, DAC, DATE, ESL, ISLPED, IPDPS, TCAD, TODAES, TPDS, VDAT, VLSID.